Cup, ceramic, 2003, Ehren Tool

-When the word “presence” came to me I thought—“not bad.”
-It fits.
-In a way, we all know what presence means.
-Yet it’s hard to say exactly what that is.
+When the word “presence” came to me, it resonated.
+In a way, we all know what presence means, yet it’s hard to say exactly what that is.

 Contributing editor Jane Rosen made my interview with von Rydingsvard possible.
 And Ann Hatch helped, too.
 Hatch became friends with Rydingsvard when the artist was given a residency at Hatch’s Capp Street Project in 1989.
 In November of 2003 von Rydingsvard visited SF to give a talk at the San Francisco Art Institute and the next day I met her at Ann Hatch’s home where we talked.